SkoolNotes/Taproot/2020PHYS201/physQuestions.md

 			- A: No, the field still exists between the plate and the conductor because there is still a charge difference.
 The inside of the conductor has a counteracting field, but between the conductor and the plate is just a smaller version of two charged plates creating an Efield.
 			![[20phys201srcConductorNeutralizesField.png]]
 			![[20phys201srcConductorAsChargedPlate.png]]
+	- Vandegraph
+		- How does the ground comb keep depositing charge onto the rubber belt?
+		- How does a spark / lightning create sound?
+			- plasma is much harder so the air expands and then contracts. we hear the air particles slamming into each other.
+		- Why is the belt on a vandegraph generator so long?
+			- Probably to keep the ball away from the base

 ---